Thomas Weir (American soldier)

 Reportedly deeply depressed by his experience in the historic battle, Weir's health declined, and he died only a few months afterwards, aged 38.

+Early life and education

+Weir was born in Nashville, Ohio.
+He entered the University of Michigan from Columbus, Ohio in 1856, becoming a member of Beta Theta Pi but not graduating with the Class of 1860.
+As Thomas Bell Weir, he graduated with a Bachelor of Arts degree in June 1861.
+Since he was more adept at social activities than academics, university president Henry Philip Tappan once made a pun at his expense: "Thomas Bell Weir.
+Thomas Weirs the Bell; may he wear it well."

+Among his classmates were Charles Kendall Adams, William Henry Harrison Beadle, Byron M. Cutcheon, Isaac H. Elliott, J. J. Hagerman, Jonas H. McGowan, Edward Searing, Henry Munson Utley and Samuel S. Walker.

 Civil War experience

-Weir was born in Nashville, Ohio.
-He graduated from the University of Michigan in June 1861.
-On August 27, 1861, he enlisted in Company B of the 3rd Michigan Cavalry and earned quick promotion to first sergeant.
+On August 27, 1861, Weir enlisted in Company B of the 3rd Michigan Cavalry and earned quick promotion to first sergeant.
 By October 1861, he earned promotion to second lieutenant.
-In June 1862 Weir was promoted to first lieutenant.
+In June 1862, Weir was promoted to first lieutenant.

 Shortly afterwards, he was taken prisoner by the Confederate States Army and was promoted again to captain during the seven months he was held captive.
 After his release, Weir was assigned as Assistant Inspector General on the staff of Major General George Armstrong Custer.
+He was promoted to major of Volunteers on January 18, 1865 and lieutenant colonel of Volunteers on November 6, 1865.
+In army records, his middle name had been changed from Bell to Benton.

 In July 1868, Weir received brevet promotions to major, lieutenant colonel, and colonel to recognize his superior performance of duty during the war.